IDv4: Aegis

 Identity, policy, and audit — built for the way agents actually run.

 Most "AI security" tools either watch agents from the side or lock you into a single cloud.
-Aegis is the in-line control plane that authorizes every model and tool call before it happens, with one consistent policy model across LLMs, MCP servers, and downstream agents.
+Aegis is the in-line control plane: every model and tool call it carries is authorized before it happens, under one consistent policy model across LLMs, MCP servers, and downstream agents.

 vs. observability platforms